 The emphasis on improving the participation of young people in the labour market also arises from the national employment strategy, including the analysis of mechanisms supporting development of employment, strategies and measures adopted by the Slovak Government (for example, economic policy measures supporting economic growth, the Report of the Current Situation in the Labour Market of the SR and on Measures for Its Improvement, the National Reform Programme for 2014, the National Plan for the Implementation of the Youth Guarantee in the SR)5.
 Based on calls and the needs of Slovak regions, there is a need to pay increased attention to the support of the sustainable integration of young people in the labour market, i.e., of NEETs (those who are not in education, employment or training), including young people at risk of social exclusion and young people from marginalized communities, and also to implement the youth guarantee scheme adopted.
 The aim is to improve condition in the SR, which will positively affect the situation in the labour market and with the use of ESF resources to contribute to achieving balance between the labour market demand and supply.
 Therefore, the support of youth employment will be directed in terms of the demand and supply aspects of the labour market.
-Suitable instruments will initiate the creation and maintaining of jobs for young people and their adaptation to the labour market needs, as well as support for improving access to jobs for young people.
+Suitable instruments will initiate the creation and maintaining of jobs for young people contributing to a quality job supply, support for improving the professional skills of young people and their adaptation to the labour market needs, as well as support for improving access to jobs for young people.
 There is a need to create effective tools to support the increase of employment and employability and the reduction of unemployment of young people under 29 years of age who in 2013 constituted the largest group among the job seekers.